beni045/gesture_controlled_robot_pet/README.md

 7. Install the LCD driver
    Follow instruction under the link:
    https://github.com/goodtft/LCD-show
-6. Retrieve the files to be downloaded onto the Raspberry Pi, which are located in the folder “Raspberry-Pi_robot_pet”, either from the source code folder provided or from the GitHub repository.
-Move the following files onto the Raspberry Pi Desktop in the folder “Raspberry-Pi_robot_pet”:
+6. Retrieve the files to be downloaded onto the Raspberry Pi, which are located in the folder “RaspberryPi_robot_pet”, either from the source code folder provided or from the GitHub repository.
+Move the following files onto the Raspberry Pi Desktop in the folder “RaspberryPi_robot_pet”:
     * Raspberry-Pi_robot_pet/happy.mp4
     * Raspberry-Pi_robot_pet/neu.mp4
     * Raspberry-Pi_robot_pet/white.jpeg